A Complete Guide to Japanese Daruma Dolls

 It was originally believed that the beneficial effect of the doll would expire after one year.
 After this time, the doll was supposed to be burned to free the god inside.
 Although it may seem unproductive to give up on a goal that hasn’t been achieved after just one year, in Japan, it is seen as a way of renewing the vow or goal through the burning and then the re-buying of another Daruma doll.

 The history behind Daruma dolls is based on a sage monk named Bodhidharma, known as Daruma-Daishi, in Japan.
-He is widely recognised for introducing Zen Buddhism to China (a form of Mahayana Buddhism), a type of meditation known as Zazen and also Shaolin Kungfu, discovering this while stopping at a Shaolin monastery along his many travels.
+He is widely recognised for introducing Zen Buddhism to China, a type of meditation known as Zazen and also Shaolin Kungfu, discovering this while stopping at a Shaolin monastery along his many travels.

-Traditionally, Daruma dolls are made from papier mâché painted red with large moustaches and empty white eyes, as shown in the image above of one of our very own Japanese Shop Daruma dolls.
+Traditionally, Daruma dolls are made from papier mâché painted red with large moustaches and empty white eyes, as shown in the image above of one of our very own Daruma dolls available from The Japanese Shop.
 The appearance of Darumas is somewhat surprising, shocking even, for those of us who are used to seeing typically handsome dolls with smiling, friendly faces.
 They often have a look of anger about them, which is said to be attributed to Bodhidharma’s intense drive and determination.

 Scholars have tried over centuries to grasp the concept behind the traditional red colour choice but the specific motivation behind it remains unknown.
 One theory depicts that the colour is in connection with a period of devastating smallpox outbreaks across Asia.
 People began wearing red garments and decorating front doors with red ropes, to please the god of smallpox and discontinue the illness.
 Moreover, Daruma dolls were believed to have the power to ward off illness and help with recovering, due to this preconception around the colour red.